Advice on retainer contracts for HR consultancies

 When you run your own HR consultancy, particularly if you’re operating it alone, putting a contract in place for your retainer clients can seem like nothing but extra paperwork.

-But if you don’t get them in place you could be setting yourself up for trouble – if you don’t define what you will be doing for your clients and how, you're at risk of disputes if something goes wrong.
+However if you don’t get them in place you could be setting yourself up for trouble – if you don’t define what you will be doing for your clients and how, you're at risk of disputes if something goes wrong.

-It is far better to lay out the expectations for both parties from the outset so everyone is clear on the relationship, the scope of the work, the costs involved and the purpose.
+It is far better to lay out the expectations for both parties from the outset so everyone is clear on the relationship, the scope of the work, the costs involved, and the purpose.

 But what things do you need to consider when creating a retainer contract?
 Nicholas Lakeland, from commercial law firm Laytons, has helped us put together the points you need to include.